jaz303/spinup/README.md

 ![spinup screenshot](https://raw.githubusercontent.com/jaz303/spinup/master/screenshot.png)

 `spinup` will run until all child processes have exited.
-Hit `Ctrl-C` to send `SIGINT` to any that are still running.
+Hit `Ctrl-C` to send `SIGTERM` to any that are still running (this kill signal can be customised on a per-command basis, see the `@kill` option below).

 `dotenv` is supported; any environment variables defined within `.env` will made available to the commands listed in `spin.up`.